thalmiclabs/myo.js/README.md

 For more passive apps, it's useful to "lock" and "unlock" the Myo so that accidental actions aren't picked up.
 We provide `.lock()` and `.unlock()` functions, `lock` and `unlock` events, and a `myo.isLocked` boolean.
 Myo.js doesn't implement any logic for locking and unlocking the Myo, that's up to you.

 	//Thumb to pinky will unlock the Myo for 2 seconds
-	//Wave out will make the menu go left, only if the Myo is unlocked, also resets the relock for 5 seconds
+	// Wave out will make the menu go left, only if the Myo is unlocked,
+	// also resets the relock for 5 seconds
-	//The Myo will vibrate on lock and unlock. myMyo.on('thumb_to_pinky', function(edge){
+	// The Myo will vibrate on lock and unlock. myMyo.on('thumb_to_pinky', function(edge){
 		myMyo.unlock(2000);
 	});